 Peter Franus Napa Valley, Zinfandel offers a charming, bright and lively nose with blackberry, vanilla, dried herbs, vanilla, and subtle sweet oak in the background.
 The mouth begins with similar flavors but moves toward a black cherry profile that finishes with white pepper and anise notes.
 Medium bodied and structured

 Peter Franus, Red Hills, Lake County Mourvedre provides intriguing floral notes—rose petal--allspice, raspberry and anise.
 Still maintaining its youth, the mouth is full, rich, and lush and offers complex spice and berry components across the palate.

-Peter Franus Napa Valley, Merlot offers a brilliant, youthful, medium-dark ruby color.
+Peter Franus Napa Valley, Merlot, Stewart Vineyard offers a brilliant, youthful, medium-dark ruby color.
 An array of bright and inviting aromas of black cherry, ripe plum, dried herb, and a hint of fresh basil defines the nose.
 The initial mouthfeel is lush, but is soon reined in by the acid and tannin structure, a hallmark of this wine and vineyard.

 Grgich Hills Estate Zinfandel is rich and full bodied, graced with an elegant structure and richly nuanced flavors of blackberries and ripe cherries.
 A subtle waft of roasted coffee beans and lightly toasted almonds entwines with soft raspberries in a luxuriously long and persistent finish.

 Betz Family Winery Besoleil Columbia Valley has a lovely ruby red colour in the glass with purple hints.
 The nose has powerful aromas of wild fruits, including strawberries, blackberries and raspberries.
 The palate picks-up lots more dark fruit, plums and blackcuurants balnce well with soft spice, vanilla and soft tannins, which all provide a very enjoyable long, long finish.